CHARLESTON – SPRING 2015 SUMMIT

 Ready, Set, Press Go

 Jess Graves of The Love List shares trade secrets to getting press ready.

 Set your course: A Roadmap for Getting the Right Site

 Low Country Luxe welcomes you to Charleston with a poolside party on the roof of the Mills House Hotel in historic downtown.
-Enjoy cocktails, light bites and a spectacular view before you head out to supper with old TSC friends and new.
+Celebrate a resort vibe with a viewing of fashions by Escapada, Kendra Scott and Hayden Reis.
+Enjoy champagne, light bites and a spectacular view before you head out to supper with old TSC friends and new.